qiangs/Constrained-attitude-control-of-MSS-on-SO3/README.md

-# Code - Active fault-tolerant system design for a rigid spacecraft in the presence of actuator faults and saturation constraints.
+# Simulink Code - Active fault-tolerant system design for a rigid spacecraft in the presence of actuator faults and saturation constraints.

 Please refer to the reference: